cbeams/spring-framework-2.5.x/autobuilds/apps/ejbtest/readme.txt

 this DB instance, which is on port 19001.
 A sample datasource config you can just drop into JBoss's deploy dir is db/hsqldb/ejbtest-hsqldb-ds.xml.

+This app has been tested with JBoss 4.0.2 and 4.0.3SP1.
+It used to also work with JBoss 3.2.x but has not been tested with that version in some time.

+JBoss appears to have some classloading issues preventing a hot-redeploy of the app, with the following exception showing up:
+   """org.hibernate.cache.CacheException: net.sf.ehcache.CacheException:
+       Cannot configure CacheManager: null"""
+While this seems to be a JBoss/Hibernate/Ehcache issue, it's been verified that adding ehcache-1.1.jar in the server/lib dir seems to allow hot-redeploy to work properly.